 DISTANCE TRAVELED ON THE MACHAME ROUTE UP KILIMANJARO

+Distance traveled on the Machame route up Kilimanjaro ?
 So you are off to Climb Kilimanjaro on the Machame route.
-Ian Taylor Trekking have a 96% summit success rate climbing Kilimanjaro on the Machame route.
-Ian has climbed Kilimanjaro 19 times to date.
-The summit success rate on Kilimanjaro is around 42% – 48% so half of people do not make it.
-We only offer routes we know people are going to be successful and give the best acclimatization.
-After years of climbing the mountain we feel the Lemosho route has the best rate of success and the Machame route is right behind it.
+Ian Taylor Trekking have a 90% summit success rate climbing Kilimanjaro on the Machame route.
+Ian has climbed Kilimanjaro 20+ times to date.
+The summit success rate on Kilimanjaro is around 42% – 48% so half of people who attempt the summit do not make it.
+We only offer routes we know people are going to be successful and give the best acclimatization for safety.
+After years of climbing the mountain we feel the Lemosho routehas the best rate of success and the Machame route is right behind it.
 That’s why we only use three tested routes giving us high success on Kilimanjaro with a minimum of 7 days.

 Day 1: Up early for the short drive to the Machame Gate, while the porters and guides are getting everything loaded up you can rest and eat, and keep drinking plenty of water.
 You will stop in a local shop and pick up 3 or 4 liters of water and keep drinking.
 You will walk for a while before you hit the trail head and from there it is 11km to the Machame camp it takes about 5 or 6 hours to reach camp.